 Students wishing to study any other combination of General, Applied and Certificate Courses and still receive an ATAR are considered to be taking a blended pathway.

-Students taking a blended pathway must also study Religious Education or Study of Religion.

 Students taking a blended pathway must also study Religious Education or Study of Religion, an English subject, and a Maths subject.
 They then may choose 3 other subjects, including General or Applied subjects or a Certificate course.